 How much compensation for death in a car accident in Michigan?

 The amount of compensation for death in a car accident that the deceased’s family will be able to recover from the auto insurance company and/or the at-fault driver will depend on several factors.
 Courts will consider: (1) the deceased’s pain and suffering; (2) the injury to family members from loss of the person’s companionship; and (3) the amount of financial support that the deceased providing to his or her family and dependents.

 Most insurance companies use some form of claims adjusting software when determining the settlement value of a wrongful death.
 Important factors to a successful wrongful death settlement is a lawyer’s experience, settlement and verdict track record on wrongful death cases and reputation.

 This is where your choice of a personal injury lawyer is particularly important.
 Auto insurance companies know who the attorneys are that will go to trial and who the attorneys are who don’t.
 Most personal injury attorneys talk a good game but if it has been years since they’ve tried a case, insurance companies regularly use this to force settlements that do not reflect full value for people who have died in an automobile crash.

 The bottom line is that attorneys who are known for going to trial can settle cases for significantly more money and often much faster.

 To learn more about how much your loved one’s case may be worth, please check our “Settlement Calculator.”

 Need help finding the right lawyer?
 Call Michigan Auto Law first

-If you have lost a family member or loved one in an automobile crash and would like to speak with an experienced personal injury attorney about compensation for death in a car accident, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you have lost a family member or loved one in an automobile crash and would like to speak with an experienced personal injury attorney about compensation for death in a car accident, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.